haysally19/Lockinprod/QUICK_SOLVE_CLASS_INTEGRATION.md

 # Quick Solve Class Integration - Implementation Summary

+## Current Status: ⚠️ Feature Implemented but Disabled

+**Quick Solve is working normally** - Students can capture and solve problems without issues.

+**Flashcard save feature is disabled** - The feature code is complete but commented out until the required database tables are created.
+See `ENABLE_FLASHCARD_FEATURE.md` for instructions on enabling it.

 ## Overview

-Quick Solve problems can now be linked to specific classes and saved as flashcards for later review.
+Quick Solve problems can be linked to specific classes and saved as flashcards for later review.
 When users solve problems within a class context, they can save the problem and solution as a flashcard deck to study from.

+This feature is **ready to use** once database migrations are applied.

 ## What's Implemented